svmiller/stevethemes/cran-comments.md

 ## Feedback to CRAN Upon Second Rejection

 I apologize for the lack of title case in the DESCRIPTION field.
-I think the move from the United States to Europe made me a little lax on that. :P
+That's my bad.

 CRAN is correct that the use of \dontrun{} was inappropriate in the way that I used it.
 It was because I was wanting to do too much in the examples field there.
 I removed that from the examples and also pared down what was being done in the examples section.